 These additions increased the aircraft's weight while engine power remained the same, but later B-26B production blocks, starting with the "B-26B-2", had P&W R-2800-41 engines with 1,492 kW (2,000 HP) each.
 The "B-26B-3" was essentially identical to the B-26B-2, but had larger carburetor air intakes on top of the engine cowling to allow fit of sand filters for desert operations.

-By this time, the Marauder's safety record had become very controversial.
-There were obvious difficulties with the long takeoff run, fast landing speeds, and unfamiliar tricycle landing gear configuration.
+By this time, the Marauder's safety record had become highly controversial.
+There were obvious difficulties with the long take-off run, fast landing speeds, and unfamiliar tricycle landing gear configuration.
 Another problem was that the electrically operated propellers were prone to wiring faults, causing them to go to flat pitch and "runaway" at high RPM.
-The ground crews were also unused to working on an aircraft that had so many electrical systems; techs tended to run the batteries down while performing maintenance, leading to battery power failure and loss of prop pitch control on takeoff.
+The ground crews were also unused to working on an aircraft that had so many electrical systems; techs tended to run the batteries down while performing maintenance, leading to battery power failure and loss of prop pitch control on take-off.